5 Ways to Avoid Ruining Your Credit

 When it comes to credit, it takes a while to build up your score and just a few mistakes ruin it.
-Here are 5 ways you can ruin your credit score.
+Here are 5 ways you can avoid ruining your credit score.

 Building your credit takes time and skill.
 While it might be easy for you to get your first credit card, it can be hard to manage it if you don’t know the basics.
 Do you know the difference between a checking account and a savings account?
 The fee for late payments?
 What a good credit score is or how high your interest rate will be on your credit card?
 Not knowing the basics of financial literacy and the money moves you need to make is a fast way to ruin your credit.